MichaelJahns/codeChallenges/readMEs/bikeLock.md

 # Problem Domain
 Given a bike lock code of indeterminate length as a string, return the number of rotations needed to reach that code from 0
 # Visual
-Bike locks can be spun up and down, for characters great that 5 it is faster to spin down (from zero), for characters less that 5 it is fast to spin up (from zero)
-## Usecase(s)
 Because the bike lock can spin up or down there are two routes to every digit, rotating up and rotating down.

 Counting Jumps to 4 spinning up